Efficient (Soft) Q-Learning for Text Generation with Limited Good Data: Appendix

 \subsection{Setup Details}

 Our evaluation follows the GEM Benchmark~\citep{gehrmann2021gem} when applicable,\footnote{\url{https://github.com/GEM-benchmark/GEM-metrics}} and otherwise same with the reward function used in training.
 We use a transformer model~\citep{vaswani2017attention} based on Texar-Pytorch~\citep{hu2019texar} by default, with $64$ hidden dimension, $3$ blocks, and $4$ heads.
 For experiments that involve policy gradient training, we initialize the model with maximum likelihood training by default unless specified otherwise.
 We train soft $Q$-learning model from scratch with both off-policy (using data) and on-policy (using samples) by default except in \S\ref{subsec:noisy-data} and \S\ref{subsec:prompt-generation}, in which we find it beneficial to warm-up the model with just off-policy training.
 We apply similar tuning budgets to both soft $Q$-learning model, and policy-gradient (mostly the reward scale and top-$k$), based on performance on the validation dataset and sample qualities.
+Most of the experiments are conducted using Nvidia 1080 or 2080 series GPUs with around $12$GB memory.
+Most of the datasets are based in English.